EU’s Top Court Says Apple Can Be Sued In Dutch Court Over Allegedly Excessive App Store Fees

 The Luxembourg-based Court of Justice of the European Union (CJEU) on Tuesday ruled that Apple Inc. (AAPL) can be sued in a Dutch court over allegedly excessive app store fees.

-According to a Reuters report citing the CJEU, the ruling comes after a Dutch tribunal sought clarity from the court over a case brought by two foundations, namely, Stichting Right to Consumer Justice and Stichting App Stores.
+The ruling comes after a Dutch tribunal sought clarity from the court over a case brought by two foundations, namely, Stichting Right to Consumer Justice and Stichting App Stores.

 The two groups stated that the app store fees that Apple charges for third-party apps are excessive and hurt users.
 They added that these practices point to Apple’s unlawful abuse of its dominant position.